The Definitive Melbourne Guide

-Everything you need to know before visiting Melbourne: 15 outstanding and unique activities in Melbourne written by a local as well as a complete season guide.
+Welcome to the Definitive Melbourne Guide!
+Everything you need to know before visiting: 15 outstanding and unique activities in Melbourne written by a local as well as a complete season guide.
 Jump directly to the 15 THINGS TO DO, in case you'd like to skip our season guide.

 Now, our unique season/monthly guide.
 As one of the world’s great cities, Melbourne has plenty going on all year round, so there’s not really a bad time to visit the city.
 That said, there might be a few things to consider depending on when you’re visiting – so before we dive into the '15 Amazing Things to Do' here’s our guide to the seasons in Melbourne.

 - Pros: Warm, sunny weather that’s perfect for the beach or the many summer festivals

 - Cons: It can get HOT, and also busy

 For many people, a visit to Australia is synonymous with enjoying sun, surf and sand – so it’s no wonder that summer is peak tourist season in Melbourne.
 With blissfully warm temperatures and many great events, summer is a fantastic time to visit the city and especially enjoy attractions like St Kilda beach and the bustling night life.
 Summer is also cricket season, so it’s the perfect time to check out the world-famous Melbourne Cricket Ground.